AsynchronousAI/cobalt/dev/README.md

 # In development
-Currently includes selene which is being modifed for lxx.
+Currently includes selene which is being modifed for cobalt.